 This is just the first step to becoming a better competitor.
 Abandoning your excuses will lead to the ability to analyze your losses in a productive and healthy way that will in turn increase your likelihood to win the next time around.
 Stay tuned for more insights into successful competition mindsets.

-Emil Fischer is a Jiu-jitsu purple belt competitor training under Pablo Angel Castro III at Strong Style MMA in Cleveland Ohio.
-An avid writer and competitor, Emil has amassed an extensive competition record including a gold medal at the IBJJF No Gi Pans and a submission victory at Fight To Win Pro.
+Emil Fischer is a Jiu-jitsu brown belt competitor training under Pablo Angel Castro III at Strong Style MMA in Cleveland Ohio.
+An avid writer and competitor, Emil has amassed an extensive competition record.
+Most notably, Emil is a 2 time gold medalist at the IBJJF No Gi Pans, and has a submission victory record of 3-1 at Fight To Win Pro which includes purple belt no-gi light heavyweight championship